 Newborn or baby photos could cost $100’s per session.
 That doesn’t even include printing the photos!

 Nowadays, the newest iPhones produce great quality pictures.
 You can easily ask your family member or friend who has access to a good camera or mobile phone to take photos for you.
 You can do them on a clear day at the park.
 Bring some props and make it a fun experience!

 We did both.
-We paid for a photographer and my sister-in-law (who is not a professional photographer) also took photos for us.
+We got a professional photo shoot as a gift and my sister-in-law (who is not a professional photographer) also took photos for us.
+Both were great in their own ways!
 I actually preferred the ones my sister-in-law took!
 They were outside with natural lighting.
 We didn’t feel as rushed.
 She captured some great moments!

 Another idea is to watch a video on newborn photography and DIY this with other photographer’s best practices.